 The Water Sciences Laboratory specialize in environmental mass spectrometry and chromatography for the detection and quantification of chemical contaminants including new groups of pesticides, as well as emerging microcontaminants such as antibiotics, veterinary pharmaceuticals and steroid hormones.
-A few of the newer methods that have been developed include:

 The Lab offers state of the art methods for stable isotope analysis of gases water and solids using stable isotope mass spectrometry.

 Standard testing methods